 The Video provides two examples.

 Here’s one you may struggle with, spending a lot of time in meetings.
-Brailsford measured the time invested, set up the exactly same format for their meeting agendas, minute taking, follow up action steps, eliminate interruptions, specify what the outcome should be.
+Brailsford measured the time invested, set up the exact same format for their meeting agendas, minute taking, follow-up action steps, eliminate interruptions, specify what the outcome should be.
 (See our ScaleUp meetings) Team Sky moved from ineffective to effective meetings.
 That’s a marginal gain.